L0615T1C5-216AC-9437/Auto-Snek/README.md

 ### Description
 Converts Inv-Sorter chain to Sneks

+### How to Use
+1) Select Inverted-Sorters from the Distribution menu.
+2) Make a long chain
+3) Enjoy!

 ### Downloading a Jar
 1) go to [releases](https://github.com/L0615T1C5-216AC-9437/Auto-Snek/releases) and download latest version, (not recommended to use pre-releases)
 2) follow [#Installing](https://github.com/L0615T1C5-216AC-9437/Auto-Snek#installing)